Action off Bermuda (1585)

 The action off Bermuda, also known as Grenville's action off the Bermuda's, was a minor naval engagement that took place off the island of Bermuda over three days in late August 1585 during the Anglo–Spanish War between an English galleass, Tiger, and a larger Spanish galleon, Santa Maria de San Vicente.
 Tiger was victorious when the Spanish ship surrendered after a severe bombardment.

 Background

 In April 1585, English Admiral Richard Grenville was in charge of a seven-strong fleet that brought English settlers to establish a military colony on Roanoke Island.
 This had been founded by Sir Walter Raleigh, off the Western coast of North America (modern-day North Carolina).
 War had already been declared by Philip II of Spain after the Treaty of Nonsuch in which Elizabeth I had offered her support to the Protestant Dutch rebels.
-In August the 160-ton English ship Tiger or Tyger of twenty two guns (which had been converted into a galleass) under Grenville began her voyage back to England from the 1585 Roanoke Expedition.
+In August the 160-ton English ship Tiger or Tyger of twenty two guns (which had been converted from a galleass) under Grenville began her voyage back to England from the 1585 Roanoke Expedition.

 On 31 August 1585 the Tiger after only the seventh day of sail sighted a ship; upon closer inspection it turned out to be a Spanish ship, and eventually caught up with her.